 98% of graduates are very satisfied/satisfied with their MATC education (data from 2017-18 academic year)

 MATC offers many services and course offerings to fit the needs and schedules of working students.

-Increasing numbers of people are striving for bachelor's degrees and beyond.
-The college has credit transfer agreements with more than 35 four-year colleges and universities, including guaranteed-admission programs such as those aligned with the University of Wisconsin-Madison, the University of Wisconsin-Milwaukee, the University of Wisconsin-Parkside and Marquette University.
+MATC provides a less expensive path to a bachelor's degree.
+The college has credit transfer agreements with more than 35 four-year colleges and universities, including guaranteed-admission agreements with the University of Wisconsin-Madison, the University of Wisconsin-Milwaukee, the University of Wisconsin-Parkside and Marquette University.

 A list of the four-year college/university transfer agreements can be found at www.matc.edu/student/currentstudent/credittransfer/agreements.cfm

 Hands-on, job-focused skills training also is a strong focus of MATC.
 Our graduates are vital to a strong local economy.

 - Skills training that can lead to earning a General Educational Development (GED) certificate or High School Equivalency Diploma (HSED)

 - The only fully accredited Adult High School in the state

 - English as a Second Language (ESL) courses for English language learners

 10,723 students received a total of $57.8 million in financial aid (data from 2017-18 academic year)